openstack/security-doc/security-guide/source/documentation/case-studies.rst

 Additionally, the security domains are clearly highlighted on each document, and asset groups are categorized per the NIST Risk Management Framework.
-Specifically, Alice will call out the fact that several services cross security domains, such as the API endpoints crossing the Public and Management domains, the Identity data being served from a Federated entity crossing from a system she does not manage to her Management domain, the Database service crossing both Data and Guest domains, and hypervisor crossing Management, Guest, and Public domains.
-She will then be able to dictate additional controls that ensure and reinforce the trust level of each domain.
+Specifically, Alice will call out the fact that several services cross security domains.
+The API endpoints cross the public and management domains, the Identity data served from a federated entity crosses an external system to her management domain, the database service crosses data and guest domains, and the hypervisor crosses management, guest, and public domains.
+Alice will then be able to dictate additional controls that ensure and reinforce the trust level of each domain.
 For example, the application will be exposed to the Internet, and therefore data coming through that will initially be untrusted before it is moved through to the data domain